Yes, your PPC campaign should have negative keywords — here’s why.

-Using keyword targeting helps ensure your paid search ad is tailored to your audience.
-When you’re paying for each individual click, you want those who click your ad to be qualified leads.
+Keyword targeting helps ensure your paid search ad is tailored to your audience.
+When you pay for each individual click, you want as many clicks as possible to be from qualified leads.
 Negative keywords work the same way, just in the opposite direction.

-When you add negative keywords, you’re telling the ad platform (such as Google or Bing) that you don’t want your ad to appear for certain searches.
+When you add negative keywords, ad platforms (such as Google or Microsoft Advertising) know that you don’t want your ad to appear for searches containing those words.

-If your company makes tasty salsa, for instance, then you may want “salsa” to be one of your keywords.
-But if someone’s searching online for “salsa dancing” or “salsa lessons,” they’re probably not looking for your product.
-By adding these as negative keywords, you can filter out people searching with these terms, thus saving you from spending money on bad leads.
+If your company makes salsa, for instance, then you may want “salsa” to be one of your keywords.
+But if someone searches online for “salsa dancing” or “salsa lessons,” they’re probably not looking for your product.
+By adding these as negative keywords, you can filter out people searching with these terms and save money on bad leads.

-It’s a good idea to conduct your research the same way you conduct your standard keyword research, particularly before and during a campaign launch.
+It’s a good idea to conduct your negative keyword research the same way you conduct your standard keyword research, specifically before and during a campaign launch.

-Search Engine Watch advises you to start the process by thinking about the types of businesses, products or services that your brand could be mistaken for (like our salsa example above).
-Next, brainstorm the search terms that might be used to describe those businesses.
+However, before using search term reports, start by thinking about the types of businesses, products, or services that your brand could be mistaken for (like the salsa example above).
+Then, brainstorm the search terms that might be used to describe them.